Skip to main content

 • Personal information (title, first and last name, correspondence language)

-• E-mail address if applicable
+• E-mail address if applicable.

-As a general rule, we collect personal data directly from you (e.g. via forms in the business customer portal, during communication with us, in connection with contracts, etc.).
+Generally, we collect personal data directly from you (e.g. via forms in the business customer portal, during communication with us, in connection with contracts, etc.).

-The categories of personal data that we receive about you from third parties include, in particular, information from public registers, information we learn in connection with official and legal proceedings, information in connection with your professional functions and activities (so that we can, for example, conclude and process transactions with your employer/client with your help), information about you in correspondence and meetings with third parties, information about you that people associated with you (advisors, legal representatives, etc.) give us so that we can conclude or process contracts with you or involving you (e.g. your address for deliveries, powers of attorney, information from banks, etc.) and information about your creditworthiness (query to CRIF AG).
+The categories of personal data that we receive about you from third parties include, in particular, information from public registers, information we learn in connection with official and legal proceed-ings, information in connection with your professional functions and activities (so that we can, for ex-ample, conclude and process transactions with your employer/client with your help), information about you in correspondence and meetings with third parties, information about you that people asso-ciated with you (advisors, legal representatives, etc.) give us so that we can conclude or process contracts with you or involving you (e.g. your address for deliveries, powers of attorney, information from banks, etc.) and information about your creditworthiness (query to CRIF AG).

 We can analyse some of your personal characteristics automatically (“profiling”) to identify the risk of misuse and security risks, to make statistical assessments or for operational planning purposes.

-We process your data for as long as our processing purposes, statutory retention periods and our legitimate interests in processing for documentation and evidence purposes require or as long as storage is necessary from a technical perspective.
+We process your personal data for as long as our processing purposes, statutory retention periods and our legitimate interests in processing for documentation and evidence purposes require or as long as storage is necessary from a technical perspective.
 If there are no legal or contractual obligations to the contrary, we delete or anonymise your data after the storage or processing period has expired.

 Documentation and evidence purposes include, in particular, our interest in documenting processes, interactions and other facts in the event of legal claims, discrepancies, IT and infrastructure security purposes and evidence of good corporate governance and compliance.
-Storage may be necessary from a technical perspective if certain data cannot be separated with reasonable effort and expense from other data and we therefore need to store it together with this data (e.g. in the case of backups or document management systems).
+Storage may be necessary from a technical perspective if certain personal data cannot be separated with reasonable effort and expense from other data and we therefore need to store it together with this data (e.g. in the case of backups or document management systems).

 In relation to the use of TWINT as a payment method, we disclose your personal data to the following categories of recipients:

-• TWINT AG: Within the framework of intra-Group services, we can disclose your personal data within the Group to TWINT AG.
+• TWINT AG Within the framework of intra-Group services, we can disclose your personal data within the Group to TWINT AG.

-• Service providers: We work together with other service providers from Switzerland and abroad who process data pertaining to you as joint controllers with us or receive data from us pertaining to you as independent controllers (e.g. IT providers, shipping companies, QR code sticker suppliers, login service providers, banks, insurance companies, debt collection agencies, credit reference agencies or address checking services).
+• Service providers:We work together with other service providers from Switzerland and abroad who process per-sonal data pertaining to you as joint controllers with us or receive personal data from us pertaining to you as independent controllers (e.g. IT providers, shipping companies, QR code sticker suppliers, login service providers, banks, insurance companies, debt collection agencies, credit reference agencies or address checking services).

-We disclose to these service providers the data necessary for the provision of their services, which may also concern you.
-Our service providers may also process data about how their services are used and other data arising from the use of their service as independent data controllers for their own legitimate interests (e.g. for statistical assessments or for preparing statements).
-Service providers provide information about their data processing practices in their own data privacy statements.
+We disclose to these service providers the personal data necessary for the provision of their services, which may also concern you.
+Our service providers may also process personal data about how their services are used and other data arising from the use of their service as independent data controllers for their own legitimate interests (e.g. for statistical assessments or for preparing statements).
+Service providers provide information about their data pro-cessing practices in their own data privacy statements.

 • Authorities: We may disclose personal data to offices, courts and other authorities in Switzerland and abroad if we are legally obliged or entitled to do so, or if this appears necessary to protect our interests.
 The authorities process data received from us about you as independent controllers.

-All of these categories of recipients may engage third parties, meaning that your data may also be made accessible to these parties.
+All these categories of recipients may engage third parties, meaning that your personal data may also be made accessible to these parties.
 We can limit processing by certain third parties (e.g. IT providers), but not others (e.g. authorities, banks, etc.).

-If a recipient is located in a country without an adequate level of statutory data protection, we contractually oblige the recipient to comply with applicable data protection legislation (we use the revised Standard Contractual Clauses of the European Commission, which can be accessed here), provided the recipient is not already subject to a legally recognised regulatory framework to ensure data protection and we cannot rely on a derogation.
-An exception may apply in particular in the case of legal proceedings abroad, but also in cases of overriding public interests or if the performance of a contract requires such disclosure, if you have consented or if it concerns data that you have made generally accessible and you have not objected to its processing.
+If a recipient is located in a country without an adequate level of statutory data protection, we contrac-tually oblige the recipient to comply with applicable data protection legislation (we use the revised Standard Contractual Clauses of the European Commission, which can be accessed hier), provided the recipient is not already subject to a legally recognised regulatory framework to ensure data protection and we cannot rely on a derogation.
+An exception may apply in particular in the case of legal proceedings abroad, but also in cases of overriding public interests or if the performance of a contract requires such disclosure, if you have consented or if it concerns personal data that you have made generally accessible and you have not objected to its processing.

-We take appropriate technical and organisational security measures to protect your personal data stored with us against manipulation, partial or complete loss and unauthorised access by third parties.
+We take appropriate technical and organisational security measures to protect your personal data stored with us against manipulation, partial or complete loss and unauthorised access by third par-ties.
 Our security measures are continuously improved in line with technological developments.

 As a data subject, you have the following rights: